-The bills of law, of ordinances and of regulatory decrees are deliberated in the Council of Ministers, after the opinion of the Administrative Chamber.
+The bills of law, of ordinances and of regulatory decrees are deliberated in the Council of Ministers, after the opinion [avis] of the Administrative Court.

-The Government is composed of the Prime Minister, of the ministers and of the secretaries of the State.
+The Government is composed of the Prime Minister, of the Ministers of State, of the Ministers and of the Secretaries of the State.

-The Prime Minister is the Head of government.
+The Prime Minister is the Head of Government.

-The members of the government are chosen from within the National Assembly and from outside of it.

-They must be at least 35 years of age, have a professional experience of 7 years and enjoy their civil and political rights.
+The members of the Government are chosen from within the Parliament and from outside of it.
+They must be at least thirty years of age at least and enjoy their civil and political rights.